Leadership Development for Women: Mid to Senior Career

 - Class-day meals (breakfast, lunch and snacks)

 - Networking dinner and reception

 *Program Participants will be responsible for their own travel and accommodation costs.
-A 10% Early Registration discount is available to those that apply to the program by June 30, 2019.

 Deposits are required at the time of application (refundable only to applicants not accepted to the program).
 The balance of the program fee is due 30 days after receipt of invoice or 30 days before program start date, whichever is first.